crisluengo/doxpp/docsrc/commands.md

 ---

-## Doxygen commands that will not be implemented
+\section commands_not_implemented Doxygen commands that will not be implemented

-### Because the information is always retrieved from the code
+\subsection commands_not_implemented_illegal Because the information is always retrieved from the code

 - `\extends`
 - `\implements`